najaAhmad/country-picker/README.md

 - 🌐 Fetches country data from REST API in a background thread
 - 🔠 Displays alphabetically sorted country list in a combobox
 - 🖥️ Real-time country selection display in a label
-- 🧵 Thread-safe UI updates (main thread only)
+- 🧵 Thread-safe UI updates
 - ⚙️ CLI argument for preset country selection
 - ✅ Unit tests for data parsing logic
-- 📦 Modular package structure
-- 🧩 Type hints and docstrings throughout

 ---